gravitational/teleport-plugins/access/jirabot/README.md

 ## Usage

-Once your slackbot has been configured, you can varify that it is working correctly by using `tctl request create <user> --roles=<roles>` to simulate an access request.
+Once your jirabot has been configured, you can verify that it is working correctly by using `tctl request create <user> --roles=<roles>` to simulate an access request.
 You should see a new JIRA card pop up.
 You can now drag the card to either Approved or Denied column, and that should approve or deny the request on Teleport.
 You can verify that the request was indeed processed correctly by running `tctl request ls`.